DEFRA/ffc-demo-user-service/README.md

  A local Postgres database will need to be installed and setup with the username and password defined in the [values.yaml](./helm/values.yaml) for the service to operate.

 It is much quicker to develop using docker compose locally than to set up a local environment.
-The [./bin/start-compose](./bin/start-compose) script will run the migrations then start a nodemon session watching for changes in `.js` files.
+The [./scripts/start](./scripts/start) script will run the migrations, start a nodemon session watching for changes in `.js` files, and attach to the running service.
+Logs will be tailed and the service may be brought down by pressing `Ctrl + C`.

+The start script will also create the required `mine-support` network so that it can communicate with other Mine Support services running alongside it through docker-compose.

-The `start-compose` scripts uses two override files, [docker-compose.migrate.yaml](docker-compose.migrate.yaml) runs the migration, and [docker-compose.local.yaml](docker-compose.local.yaml) starts the service, mounting folders and setting up networking.
+The `start` scripts uses two override files, [docker-compose.migrate.yaml](docker-compose.migrate.yaml) runs the migration, and [docker-compose.local.yaml](docker-compose.local.yaml) starts the service, mounting folders and setting up networking.
 Attempting to do this in a single script prevented the port mappings working.

 The script [wait-for](./wait-for) is used to ensure the Postgres database is accepting connections before running the migration.
 Further details on `wait-for` are available [here](https://github.com/gesellix/wait-for).